missjody/loan_calculator/README.md

   * give nice little disclaimer in the model
   * hitting cancel backs out to the beginning, clearing entries
   * write email and entry and results to a doc
-* write a test or three

-notes:

-* we want to use `getServerSideProps` so that we are rendering server side each time a new request goes through.

 ## Version 4